NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_cli.rst

 --data-manager <data_manager>   | Method used to search for and fetch input model data. <*data_manager*> is case-insensitive, and spaces and underscores are ignored.
    |
    | See the :doc:`ref_data_sources` for documentation on the available options, and the settings that are specific to each.
+--large_file   | Set this flag when running the package on a large volume of input model data: specifically, if the full time series for any requested variable is over 4gb.
+This may impact performance for variables less than 4gb but otherwise has no effect.
+   |
+   | When set, this causes the framework and PODs to use the netCDF-4 format (CDF-5 standard, using the HDF5 API; see the `netCDF FAQ <https://www.unidata.ucar.edu/software/netcdf/docs/faq.html#How-many-netCDF-formats-are-there-and-what-are-the-differences-among-them>`__) for all intermediate data files generated during the package run.
+If the flag is not set (default), the netCDF4 Classic format is used instead.
+Regardless of this setting, the package can read input model data in any netCDF4 format.

 Analysis
 ++++++++